DUI

 The Role of a DUI Lawyer

 After being arrested for a DUI in California, a DUI lawyer is critical in navigating the complexities of the legal system and protecting your rights.
 A skilled DUI attorney will examine the details of your case, looking at the circumstances of your arrest, any evidence against you, and any potential violations of your rights during the incident.
-In addition, a DUI lawyer will represent you in both DMV hearings to contest your license suspension and in criminal court to go over the evidence, file any necessary motions, bring an alternative case to the prosecutor, provide information about you that is not part of this specific incident, negotiate a resolution if that seems to be in your best interest, and present your defense to a jury if you decide to continue with a jury trial.
+In addition, a DUI lawyer will represent you in both DMV hearings to contest your license suspension and in criminal court to go over the evidence, file any necessary motions, bring an alternative case to the prosecutor, provide information about you that is not part of this specific incident, negotiate a resolution if that seems to be in your best interest, and present your defense to a DUI Jury Selection if you decide to continue with a jury trial.
 Their expertise is vital in helping to minimize the consequences of a DUI charge, whether it’s avoiding jail time, reducing fines, or securing a restricted license to keep your driving ability.

 Categories